For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 If you buy alcohol ahead of the event, there's a risk it could be confiscated as you go through festival security.

-All festivals will have restrictions on how much booze you can bring, so check how much you're allowed to take in.
+All festivals will have rules on how much booze you can bring, so check how much you're allowed to take in.
 Also, it's worth noting that you probably won't be allowed to leave the festival and bring more booze back in.

 12. Volunteer to get a free ticket